ben-manes/gradle-versions-plugin/README.md

 ### `dependencyUpdates`

 Displays a report of the project dependencies that are up-to-date, exceed the latest version found, have upgrades, or failed to be resolved.
+When a dependency cannot be resolved the exception is logged at the `info` level.

 The `revision` task property controls the resolution strategy of determining what consistitutes the latest version of a dependency.
 The following strategies are supported: